Alexutz21/Alexutz21/README.md

 - 👋 Hi, I’m @Alexutz21
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning JavaScript and C#
+- 🌱 I’m currently learning JavaScript and C# and after that I want to learn also Python and C++
 - Through getdigitalsoft.com website I currently design, develop and maintain web applications for startup companies.
 - 💞️ I’m looking to collaborate on Web and Games projects
 - 📫 You can reach me by e-mail : alex.lungu21@yahoo.com